tembo-io/tembo-images/standard-cnpg/README.md

 # Postgres Docker Image for Tembo's Standard Stack

-Contains a Dockerfile with Postgres 15.3, with trunk, barman-cloud and all extension dependencies installed.
+Contains a Dockerfile with trunk, barman-cloud, Postgres 14, 15 or 16 and all extension dependencies installed.

 ## Versioning